Azure/open-service-broker-azure/contrib/k8s/charts/open-service-broker-azure/README.md

 ## Installing the Chart

 Installation of this chart is simple.
-First, ensure that you've [added the `azure` repository].
-Then, install from the
+First, ensure that you've added the `azure` repository.
+Then, install from the `azure` repo:
-`azure` repo:

 ```console
  helm repo add azure https://kubernetescharts.blob.core.windows.net/azure